pachyderm/pachyderm/doc/docs/master/enterprise/auth2/index.md

 The enablement of the User Access Management **creates an initial `Root user` and returns a `Root token`**.
-This `Root user` (or initial admin) has irrevokable `clusterAdmin` privileges on Pachyderm's cluster. //TODO Link to list of roles in authorization
+This `Root user` (or initial admin) has irrevokable `clusterAdmin` privileges on Pachyderm's cluster. //TODO Link to list of users and roles in authorization

 **System Response**
 ```